AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61553-cart-price-rule-discounts-are-incorrectly-calculated-when-multiple-discounts-with-different-priorities-are-applied.md

 1. Click the **[!UICONTROL Update Shopping Cart]** button to recalculate the discounts.

 <u>Expected results</u>:

-There should be the following total discount for different scenarios:
+You see the following total discount for different scenarios:

     Scenario 01: $13,700
     Scenario 02: $10,100